 An easy Asian-style spicy eggplant dish, this uses prepared Korean BBQ sauce or Bulgogi sauce for major flavor impact.
 This easy and luscious eggplant recipe is an amalgam of inspiration from two Korean classics, gaji bokkeum and gochujang eggplant.

-Gochujang is the red chili paste that spices up many Korean dishes.
-Though it adds an authentic flavor, if you prefer, you can use dried hot pepper flakes.
-Using either is optional; the dish already has fresh chile peppers to set your palate aflame if you like spicy dishes.
+Using either of these ingredients is optional; the dish already has fresh chili peppers to set your palate aflame if you like spicy dishes.

-That being said, the recipe offers a milder alternative — use a sweet bell pepper in place of the chiles and skip the other hot stuff.
+Make it milder: That being said, the recipe offers a milder alternative — use a sweet bell pepper in place of the chilis and skip the other hot stuff.
 The result will still be a delicious eggplant dish that fans of this vegetable will find addictive.